GusSaalfeld/APIDocumentationProject/README.md

 # GetMyWeather API Documentation

 ## Introduction
-The GetMyWeather API allows developers to embed microforecasts—i.e. a weather forecast for a specific location—into their websites.
+The GetMyWeather API allows you to embed microforecasts—i.e. a weather forecast for a specific location—into your websites.
 Calling the endpoint returns an HTML element.
-Developers can specify location, specificty (i.e. region size), and time.
+You can specify location, specificity (i.e. region size), and time.
 ### Visualizion of how GetWeather works
 ![Visualizing GetWeather request - credits Google Maps](https://github.com/GusSaalfeld/APIDocumentationProject/blob/main/example.PNG)